Additional learning spaces

 New Play equipment

 Learning comes in many forms here at Windmill, and we firmly believe that play is an important of that.
-With this in mind we have installed a Jungle climber which help develop co-ordination and balancing skills.
+With this in mind we have installed a Jungle climber for KS2 which help develop co-ordination and balancing skills.
 The pupils love it!
+The EYFS and KS1 play park has also been refurbished, thanks to an Awards for All grant.

 3D Printing at Windmill